imanenami/quant-helpers/README.md

 # quant-helpers

-This repo contains useful tools and helpers for analyzing financial market data
+This package contains useful tools and helpers for analyzing financial market data